rsmp-nordic/rsmp_core/source/applicability/data_types.rst

    * - timestamp
      - The timestamp uses the W3C XML dateTime definition with 3 decimal places.
 All timestamps uses UTC.
    * - array
-     - List of values.
-Makes it possible to send multiple values in a JSON array.
+     - List of of key and value pairs (like a hash table).
+Makes it possible to send multiple values.
 Content defined by SXL.

 Point (".") is always used as decimal mark.